vyshnaviGadamsetty/vyshnaviGadamsetty/README.md

 ### ✨ Fun Facts
 - 💬 I love UI/UX as much as backend logic!
-- 🧁 My laddu cravings are unmatched.
+- 🧁 🧁 My dessert cravings are unmatched — the way to my heart always starts with something sweet 🤗
 - 💡 Always learning something new (even right now 😉)
 - ✋ I’m left-handed — because taking the normal route is just not my thing 😎